 Gamers Would Not Be Happy

 As you can see from above, there are plenty of opportunities where mobiles can replace the computer for good, but there are too many important factors as to why computers will be sticking around.
 Take the gaming industry, for example.
-Games only receive 40.4 percent mobile traffic, and this is down to a number of reasons.
+Games only receive 40.4 per cent mobile traffic, and this is down to a number of reasons.
 Sure, kids are obsessed with mobile phone apps, but the more seasoned gamer would much rather use a computer to satisfy their gaming needs.
-Plus, whilst there are PS4’s and Xbox’s on the market, PC gamers favor computers because of the large opportunity to optimise their gaming experience through mega hard drives and mods, which is unavailable to console gamers.
-Plus, with Samsung releasing its widest computer monitor yet, why wouldn’t you favor the computer?
+Plus, whilst there are PS4’s and Xbox’s on the market, PC gamers favour computers because of the large opportunity to optimise their gaming experience through mega hard drives and mods, which is unavailable to console gamers.
+Plus, with Samsung releasing its widest computer monitor yet, why wouldn’t you favour the computer?

 For professional gamers, graphics are a huge factor as to why they enjoy the gaming experience so much, and mobile phones just cannot cater for this.
 Plus, in order to excel at gaming, you need to have access to simpler controls and methods, and with a mobile phone, this just isn’t available.
 Picture it, would Tomb Raider look better on a top-quality graphics computer with a huge plasma screen or on a 2.65” by 5.45” smartphone covered in fingerprints?